peterkhe1999/CheatSheet/OSCP/README.md

 **LSASS** is a process in Windows that handles user authentication, password changes, and access token creation.
 LSASS caches NTLM hashes and other credentials.
 LSASS runs under the **SYSTEM** user, which even more privileged than a process started as **Administrator**.

-=> we can only extract passwords if we are running Mimikatz as Administrator (or higher) and have the **SeDebugPrivilege** access right enabled, which grants us the ability to debug not only processes we own, but also all other users' processes.
+=> We can only extract passwords if we are running Mimikatz as Administrator (or higher) and have the **SeDebugPrivilege** access right enabled, which grants us the ability to debug not only processes we own, but also all other users' processes.

 We can also elevate our privileges to the SYSTEM account with tools like **PsExec** or the built-in Mimikatz **token elevation function**.
 The token elevation function requires the **SeImpersonatePrivilege** access right to work, but all local administrators have it by default.